automateps/AutomatePS/Docs/New-AMFolder.md

 # New-AMFolder

 ## SYNOPSIS
-Creates a new AutoMate Enterprise folder.
+Creates a new Automate folder.

 ## SYNTAX